 - and are the endpoints of the range .

 Determine the number of samples by summing up all frequencies.

 Calculate the mean of the grouped data, which is the average of the data points.
 The equation you need is:

-These quantities can be used for further analysis, for instance, to find the relative standard deviation.
+These quantities can be used for further analysis, for instance, as variables in the relative standard deviation calculator.
 Knowing this can help establish the quality of data, how much it's changed or what values you could expect in future observations.
-We could also find the relative frequency for the grouped data, to know the probability of their occurrence.
+We could also use the relative frequency calculator for the grouped data to know the probability of their occurrence.

 The above steps look quite laborious, do they?
 Using our grouped data standard deviation calculator is a much faster way to obtain the results!